snippets > quick-usage-examples-of-find-on-command-line

 find . -iname '*.md' -type f -exec ls -lh {} \;

 List all files in the current folder (recursively) that contain every string mentioned in the search parameters.
 You can chain as many search terms as you want.
-Just remember that the last grep needs to have -l as a parameter instead of -q.
+Just remember that the last grep must use -l instead of -q.

 find . -type f -exec grep -q '<string1>' {} \; -exec grep -q '<string2>' {} \; -exec grep -l '<string3>' {} \;